 Adina Niemerow is a true believer that food is medicine.
-Her studies in Asian traditions and modern nutrition, meditation, shiatsu, yoga, and tai chi at the Heartwood Institute with renown leader in plant based nutrition, Paul Pitchford, deepened her passion for earth medicine.
-She completed her culinary education at the Natural Gourmet Institute in NYC.
-A good part of her life has been studying Holistic health while cooking in the kitchens at the top wellness spas and restaurants including, The Tree of Life Rejuvenation Center, and the French Laundry.
+Her studies in Asian traditions and modern nutrition, meditation, shitatsu, and Ayurveda, at the Heartwood Institute with the renowned leader in plant based nutrition, Paul Pitchford, deepened her passion for earth medicine.
+She completed her culinary education at the Natural Gourmet Institute in NYC and continued growing her expertise in holistic health during her tenure at top wellness spas and restaurants including The Tree of Life Rejuvenation Center and the French Laundry.
 Currently, Adina enjoys evangelizing the miracle benefits of a plant based diet with educational programs and farm to table dinners based in her San Francisco test kitchen.
-In prior years, Adina was a private holistic chef to Fortune 500 CEO’s, top designer, musicians, models and Hollywood actors.
+In prior years, Adina was a private holistic chef to Fortune 500 CEO’s, top designers, musicians, models and Hollywood actors.
 Adina’s celebrated book SUPER CLEANSE, an easy-to-use guide with a healthy fusion of detoxifying recipes, healing exercises, and refreshing activity ideas, providing twelve different cleanses designed for the beginner and the pro.
 Most recently Adina received a Master Certificate in Intuition Medicine@.

 WHAT CLIENT’S ARE SAYING

 I’d been feeling the need to get off the caffeine merry-go-round and balance my energy somehow so that I could be more effective in my non-profit work, as well as my career and personal life.
 When I found out Adina was leading a cleanse at Cafe Gratitude, I signed right up – even though it meant an hour and a half drive, each way, for five days.